 0.0 Unit.
-1.5 lecture hrs/wk.
+4 lecture hrs/wk.
 Course is repeatable.
 Advisory: ESL Placement Test.

 This course is for beginning English learners who know some basic English vocabulary.
-The course introduces students to everyday English vocabulary, expressions and instructions to describe everyday actions, needs and abilities.
+The course will introduce students to everyday English vocabulary, expressions and instructions to describe everyday actions, needs and abilities.